lspita/unibo-oop/a02b/README.md

 # Results for a02b

-- Time to complete: 1h47
+- Time to complete: 1h02

 ## e1

-- Time to complete: 42m (mandatory)
+- Time to complete: 43m (mandatory)
-- Not really generalized

 ## e2

-- Time to complete: 1h05
+- Time to complete: 19m
-- Useless to save all cells